Photo by AJ Canaria

 University of Washington

 Members from Washington Athletics and Washington Rowing, work with us to bring the best teams in the world to Seattle to compete in the Windermere Cup Regatta.
 Rowing is one of the oldest sports at the University, beginning in 1899 with support from the local business community.
-In 1903 Washington Rowing entered its first intercollegiate competition beating California, starting a longtime rivalry with the college and a culture of winning for the UW.
-In the 1936 Olympics, the Washington team won the Gold Medal defeating the German National Team as told in the #1 New York Times best-selling story, The Boys in the Boat.
 Washington Rowing has become one of the best rowing programs in the world.
 It’s state-of-the-art training facility, located on the UW campus and shores of Lake Washington, next to Seattle’s iconic Montlake Cut, attracts the best student-athletes from not only the Pacific Northwest but from around the world.

 Seattle Yacht Club